alttester/AltTester-Unity-SDK/Docs/source/pages/alttester-with-cloud.md

 Just like with BitBar, you will need two files in order to run your tests:

-* **.apk** file, with a build of your app containing the AltUnity driver;
+* **.apk** file, with a build of your app containing the AltDriver;
 * A **.zip** file containing your tests.

 ### AWS Device Farm project example

-You can download our example project [here](https://gitlab.com/altom/altunity/examples/alttrashcat-tests-python-aws).
+You can download our example project [here](https://github.com/alttester-test-examples/Python-AWS-AltTrashCat).
 It contains a pre-built ***apk*** file, so you can try out running tests on Android

 **Steps to run the tests on AWS:**